-Health Care Transition in the School Setting: A Training Program for Educators provides special education teachers, transition specialists, administrators and support staff with the knowledge, skills and tools to facilitate improved health literacy, self-management, communication, and self-advocacy among students with disabilities and chronic health conditions.
+Health Care Transition in the School Setting: A Training Program for Educators provides special education teachers, school nurses, transition specialists, administrators and support staff with the knowledge, skills and tools to facilitate improved health literacy, self-management, communication, and self-advocacy among students with disabilities and chronic health conditions.
 The course describes how health care transition is an integral component of successful transition to post-secondary adult life, and demonstrates how to integrate health-related goals and objectives into federally-mandated transition Individualized Education Plans, 504 Plans, and Individualized Health Care Plans.

-The course is comprised of 10 sequential modules, lasting an average of 15-20 minutes each.
+This web-based, self-paced course is comprised of 10 sequential modules, lasting an average of 15-20 minutes each.
 Total time to complete the course is approximately 3 hours.
 A short description of the module and learning objectives are provided with the video links below.
 Before starting, please download the Course Toolkit, which provides links to the tools and resources used throughout the course.

 - Introduction (Handout)